-Toronto Rehabilitation Institute, iDAPT Centre for Rehabilitation Research, Toronto/CDN
+Toronto Rehabilitation Institute, iDAPT Centre for Rehabilitation Research, Toronto/CDN, on behalf of International Development of Technology b.v.

-Turnkey projection system for the VR dome for ‘Streetlab‘ motion base, featuring five LED front projection channels and one LED floor projection channel including an domeprojection.com auto-calibration system.
+Turnkey projection system for the VR dome for ‘Streetlab’ motion base, featuring five LED front projection channels and one LED floor projection channel including the patented domeprojection.com ProjectionTools auto-calibration system.

 CEAL is a huge subterranean research lab located beneath Toronto Rehabʼs University Centre, being the Centrepiece of the iDAPT Centre for Rehabilitation Research.
 We provided the Visual Dome Solution for the Streetlab – an immersive virtual environment featuring a treadmill and rolling road on a motion base.